On This Page

 Once you have exposed the lock cylinder, use the mechanical key to unlock the driver’s door.
 The alarm sounds until the Smart Key is positioned correctly.
 To disarm the alarm continue to Starting Instructions in Part II.

-The Range Rover Velar, first offered in 2018, takes a page from the Tesla play book.
-Its door handles reach out when the driver touches it while an active key fob is present.
-They will remain fixed if Velar handle pushthe key fob’s battery is dead or there is interference.
-The Land Rover Evoque and Jaguar I-Pace now feature the new handle as well.
-Other models will likely follow.
+These models have flush door handles that reach out when the driver touches it while an active key fob is present.
+They will remain fixed if the key fob’s battery is dead or there is interference.

-Also, check out our videos for additional Land Rover help.
+Also, check out our videos for additional help.

 Continue to Part II, Getting Started …